 Prescription drugs are a major component of the overall cost of caring for the elderly.
-By some reports, persons sixty-five and older spend an average of over three percent of their income on prescription drugs.
+By some reports, persons 65 and older spend an average of over 3% of their income on prescription drugs.
 That percentage is even higher when over-the-counter medications are included.
-While Medicare Part D pays for some medications for those enrolled in a plan, it is reported that over sixty-five percent of seniors’ prescription costs are out-of-pocket.
+While Medicare Part D pays for some medications for those enrolled in a plan, it is reported that over 65% of seniors’ prescription costs are out-of-pocket.

 There are three ways by which seniors can better afford the cost of prescription drugs.
-First is make sure one understands their insurance’s prescription benefits, be that Medicare, Medicaid or Medicare supplementary insurance (Medigap).
+The first is to make sure one understands their insurance’s prescription benefits, be that Medicare, Medicaid or Medicare supplementary insurance (Medigap).
 The second is to find financial assistance that helps pay for medication or for insurance premiums, co-pays and deductibles.
-Finally, the third and frequently overlooked option, is to lower one’s costs through a variety of methods described further down this page.
+Finally, the third and frequently overlooked option is to lower one’s costs through a variety of methods described further down this page.

 Extra Help is a program that provides additional financial assistance to seniors with limited income and assets to help them pay for prescription drug costs.
-Seniors are eligible if their total assets (not including their home, vehicle, and other personal items) are valued at less than $14,390 for individuals or $28,720 for married couples.
-The 2019 income limit is $18,735 for a single applicant and $25,365 for a married couple.
+Seniors are eligible if their total assets (not including their primary residence, vehicle, and other personal items) are valued at less than $15,510 for individuals or $30,950 for married couples.
+The 2022 income limit is $20,385 for a single applicant and $27,465 for a married couple.
 Learn more about Extra Help or apply online.

 One cannot be concurrently enrolled in Medicare Part D and a Medicare Supplemental Insurance plan for prescription coverage.
 Supplemental plans are sold by private companies and have different coverage depending on the type of plan.
 Tracking those benefits is beyond the scope of this article.

 Patient Assistance Programs, or PAPs for short, are programs run by nearly all the major pharmaceutical companies.
 In these programs, assistance is offered to low income individuals by providing them with reduced cost or free medications.
-These programs are typically open to both individuals with insurance and those that do not have insurance although sometimes the pharmaceutical companies maintain two different programs for these two groups.
+These programs are typically open to both individuals with insurance and those who do not have insurance.
+Although sometimes the pharmaceutical companies maintain two different programs for these two groups.

 To participate in a PAP, applicants are usually required to show proof of income (usually a tax return will suffice), their doctor’s prescription for the required medication and documentation of any insurance coverage they have.
 Learn more about Patient Assistance Programs and find links to major pharmaceutical company programs here.

-There is an ongoing, and sometimes heated debate, whether generic drugs are of lower quality.
+There is an ongoing, and sometimes heated, debate about whether generic drugs are of lower quality.
 The final decision whether to use a brand name or generic drug should be up to the individual and their doctor.
-However, two things are certain.
-Generic drugs are pharmacologically the same as their brand name equivalents, and generic drugs are considerably less expensive for the consumer.
+However, two things are certain: Generic drugs are pharmacologically the same as their brand name equivalents, and generic drugs are considerably less expensive for the consumer.

 The use of a mail order or online pharmacy can provide modest savings over a retail pharmacy.
 Often the cost of the medication is the same, but the insurance company allows an individual to receive a greater quantity of their medication if they use a mail order pharmacy.
 For example, an individual might have a $20 co-pay for a 30-day supply of a medication filled at a retail pharmacy.
 They may be able to receive a 90-day supply by using a mail order pharmacy for the same $20 co-pay.

-As valuable as the cost savings of mail order, is the convenience of mail order.
+In addition to the cost savings is the convenience of mail order.
 Aside from not having to travel to the pharmacy, most mail order pharmacies will call the individual to remind them when it is time to refill a prescription or when a new prescription is required.
-Some mail order pharmacies will even call the doctor on the individual’s behalf to request a new prescription for the same medication if the patient has used all of their re-fills.
+Some mail order pharmacies will even call the doctor on the individual’s behalf to request a new prescription for the same medication if the patient has used all of their refills.